GOP hopes to strengthen its majority in Ohio House, Senate

-COLUMBUS, Ohio (AP) — Republicans hope to strengthen their control of the Ohio Legislature in Tuesday's election, as the Democrats vying for seats include the lead plaintiff from the U.S. Supreme Court case that legalized same-sex marriage and a woman all but guaranteed to become the state's first Somali American lawmaker.
+COLUMBUS, Ohio (AP) — Republicans hope to strengthen their control of the Ohio Legislature in Tuesday's election, as the Democrats vying for seats include the lead plaintiff from the U.S. Supreme Court case that legalized same-sex marriage.
+Also, the state has its first Somali American lawmaker.

 All 99 seats in the House of Representatives and 17 of the 33 Senate seats are up for reelection.